Leaving the Scheme before Retirement

 Been a member of the LGPS for more than 2 years?

-Scheme members who cease employment prior to normal retirement age are entitled to deferred benefits.
+Scheme members who cease employment before normal retirement age will get deferred benefits.
 These benefits are adjusted each year by inflation and become payable at normal retirement age.
-Confirmation of the date your benefits are due to come into payment can be obtained from the Pensions Team.
+You can contact the Pensions Team for confirmation of the date when your benefits will be payable.